Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Introduction

 In this study, we systematically investigate the impact of three common model compression strategies: pruning \cite{sanh2020movement}, quantization \cite{zafrir2019q8bert}, and knowledge distillation \cite{hinton2015distilling} on the robustness of compressed models under adversarial attacks.
 Our work is partly inspired by recent research in computer vision that evaluates the robustness of compressed large pre-trained models under adversarial attacks \cite{wei2023towards, xu2021beyond, ye2019adversarial}.
-We employ four state-of-the-art adversarial attack techniques: ALERT \cite{yang2022natural}, BeamAttack \cite{du2023extensive}, Metropolis-Hastings Modifier (MHM) \cite{zhang2020generating}, and WIR-Random \cite{zeng2022extensive} to assess the performance of compressed versions of three widely used code language models: CodeBERT \cite{feng2020codebert}, CodeGPT \cite{lu2021codexglue}, and PLBART \cite{ahmad2021unified}.
+We employ five SOTA adversarial attack techniques: ALERT \cite{yang2022natural}, BeamAttack \cite{du2023extensive}, Metropolis-Hastings Modifier (MHM) \cite{zhang2020generating}, WIR-Random \cite{zeng2022extensive}, and CODA \cite{tian2023code} to assess the performance of compressed versions of six widely used code language models: CodeBERT \cite{feng2020codebert}, GraphCodeBERT \cite{guo2020graphcodebert}, CodeGPT \cite{lu2021codexglue}, CodeT5 \cite{wang2021codet5}, UniXcoder \cite{guo2022unixcoder}, and PLBART \cite{ahmad2021unified}.
 Our investigation spans three software analytics tasks: clone detection, code summarization, and vulnerability detection.
-Following prior work \cite{du2023extensive}, we evaluate the robustness of compressed models using several metrics, including Attack Success Rate (\%ASR), Average Model Query (AMQ), Identifier Change Rate (ICR), Token Change Rate (TCR), Average Edit Distance (AED), and Average Code Similarity (ACS).
+Following prior works \cite{du2023extensive, yang2022natural}, we evaluate the robustness of compressed models using several standard metrics, including Attack Success Rate (\%ASR), Average Model Query (AMQ), Identifier Change Rate (ICR), Token Change Rate (TCR), Average Edit Distance (AED), and Average Code Similarity (ACS).